 In order for a frame relay WAN to transmit data, data terminal equipment (DTE) and data circuit-terminating equipment (DCE) are required.
 DTEs are typically located on the customer's premises and can encompass terminals, routers, bridges and personal computers.
 DCEs are managed by the carriers and provide switching and associated services.

-Frame relay is based on the older X.25 packet-switching technology which was designed for transmitting analog data such as voice conversations.
-Unlike X.25 which was designed for analog signals, frame relay is a fast packet technology, which means that the protocol does not attempt to correct errors.
-When an error is detected in a frame, it is simply "dropped." (thrown away).
-The end points are responsible for detecting and retransmitting dropped frames.
-(However, the incidence of error in digital networks is extraordinarily small relative to analog networks.)
+Frame relay is based on the older X.25 packet-switching technology that was designed for transmitting analog data such as voice conversations.
+Unlike X.25, which was designed for analog signals, frame relay is a fast packet technology, which means that the protocol does not attempt to correct errors.
+When an error is detected in a frame, it is simply dropped (that is, thrown away).
+The end points are responsible for detecting and retransmitting dropped frames (though the incidence of error in digital networks is extraordinarily small relative to analog networks).

 Frame relay is often used to connect LANs with major backbones as well as on public wide area networks and also in private network environments with leased T-1 lines.
 It requires a dedicated connection during the transmission period and is not ideal for voice or video, which require a steady flow of transmissions.
 Frame relay transmits packets at the data link layer of the Open Systems Interconnection (OSI) model rather than at the network layer.
 A frame can incorporate packets from different protocols such as Ethernet and X.25.
 It is variable in size and can be as large as a thousand bytes or more.